 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Ironhouse Sanitary District, collection maintenance worker Leon Laucirica has been named the California Water Environment Association- San Francisco Bay Section (CWEA-SFBS) "Collection System Person of the Year".
+California Water Environmental Agency presented Ironhouse Sanitary District’s Leon Laucirica with the agency's prestigious State award for "Collection System Person of the Year" at the District's Board meeting on Tuesday, April 20.
+Leon was also recognized by the California Water Environment Association- San Francisco Bay Section (CWEA-SFBS) for "Collection System Person of the Year" earlier this year.
 This award recognizes an individual for their innovation and excellence in collection systems maintenance.

 Leon began his career at Ironhouse Sanitary District at the age of 19.
 In his 15-year career with the District, he has taken advantage of the opportunities available to expand his knowledge of wastewater collections, fabrication/welding, underground construction, and electrical work.
 Laucirica is driven to be successful, and as a journey-level employee, he has become a mentor to the District’s new hires.